Our 2nd grade teachers are:

 How much help should I give my child when completing homework?

 All of our homework is designed to review concepts or to provide practice on skills we have already covered in class.
 The children need to complete their homework independently.
-Allowing your child to complete the assignment on their own builds confidence and strengthens their ability to deal with academic challenges.
+Allowing your child to complete the assignment on his/her own builds confidence and strengthens his/her ability to deal with academic challenges.
 Students need to be strongly encouraged to read all directions and retell, if necessary, just what it is they are expected to do.
 You can help foster independent reading and work skills by allowing your son or daughter to work independently on homework.

 Mistakes on homework, when not careless, are to be expected and the way in which real learning occurs.
 Once the assignment is complete, look over their work.
 Emphasize that you are looking for their best effort and direct them to correct mistakes.
 Feel free to write us a note if you feel your child truly does not understand a concept.